huckmon/docker-arma3-server/README.md

 A: This seems to be a common issue when installing large workshop items as part of a bulk download.
 I recommend exec'ing into the container and then downloading the large mods individually with steamcmd.

 ## Q: My Mods aren't Loading!!!
 A: This might be because you've left spaces in the modlist.txt document.
 Currently the container doesn't filter spaces from the lines and I intend to fix this eventually.
+EDIT: this has been fixed, the only thing that will ruin your modlist file now is if you add other numeric characters that aren't part of the workshop ID.